preqon/neurosparks-gtec-hack/README.md

 The `experiment.ipynb` notebook also includes our final csp+lda implementation, but these were copied to other scripts towards the end of the hack for ease of use.

+The Traditional_ML_rawEEG_LR_Classification.ipynb notebook contains code for traditional machine learning algorithms and cross-validation implementation, with results displayed in the classical_ML_results folder.
+Additionally, it includes statistical analysis on the impact of ML methods, treatment stage (Pre/Post), and individual differences, accompanied by visualization plots.

 Our simple pre-processing method is inside `preprocess.m` (missing on init).